gperez13/PetApp/README.md

 # PetApp

-This is a CRUD pet application using JS and a Mongodb base
+This is a CRUD application using JS and a Mongodb base